kyma-project/kyma/docs/kyma/04-04-cluster-installation.md

   IBM Cloud
   </summary>

-1. Select a name for your cluster.
-Export the cluster name, the `dc` zone type you want to deploy to, and your IBM Cloud account email address as environment variables:
+1. Export the cluster name, the `dc` zone type you want to deploy to, and your IBM Cloud account email address as environment variables:

       ```bash
       export CLUSTER_NAME={YOUR_CLUSTER_NAME}